mscheltienne/template-python/README.md

 - [ ] Edit the GitHub workflows
     - [ ] In `build.yml`, edit the command for system information and uninstallation
     - [ ] In `code-style.yml`, replace the path of the flake8 action
+    - [ ] In `publish.yml`, uncomment the trigger on release and edit the command for system information
     - [ ] In `pytest.yml`, edit the command for system information and pytest

+The package can then be installed in a given environment with `pip install -e .` (assuming the current working directory is the root of the repository).